Online Safety Educational Framework

-The environment element refers to the organisation culture, the provision of policies, and a working framework and mechanisms for a protective online culture.
-The cyber safety and digital wellbeing environment includes 4 functional areas: the school management level (policies and the support network for students); the school framework and ICT approach (day to day ICT e.g. physical hardware set up and (security); the operational level (e.g. day to day filtering and responses to incidents); and the interactions with the home environment.
+Preparation refers to the environment element refers to the organisation culture, the provision of policies, a working framework and mechanisms as founding for a protective online culture.
+The online safety includes 4 functional areas: the school management level (policies and the support network for students); the school framework and ICT approach (day to day ICT e.g. physical hardware set up and (security); the operational level (e.g. day to day filtering and responses to incidents); and the interactions with the home environment.

-Approaches to cyber safety in schools should include a cyber safety education strategy for school community stakeholders: students, parents, and staff.
-A curriculum based approach is required to mitigate cyber safety risks and protect students in the class room.
+Approaches to online safety in schools should include a online safety education strategy for school community stakeholders: students, parents, and staff.
+A curriculum based approach is required to mitigate online safety risks and protect students in the class room.
 Additionally education for ‘Digital Citizenship’ (responsibilities online, personal safety online, social media literacy, and digital ethics), increasing user responsibility with devices and internet usage is scaffolded by education packages that are tailored for grade/age appropriateness.

 The education of students is a key focus of any school’s cyber safety actions, however, this can be undermined if the school’s strategy does not address the other E elements or ensure all stakeholders are educated and engaged.

-Ensuring is the fourth foundational cyber safety concept.
-Ensuring relates to the processes in place to ensure no student is suffering or needs assistance, as well as meeting accountability and risk mitigation obligations (student, staff and legal) of the schools.
+Responding is the fourth foundational online safety concept.
+Responding is to ensure no student is suffering or needs assistance, as well as meeting accountability and risk mitigation obligations (student, staff and legal) of the schools.
 This element is focused on monitoring, reporting (including regulatory reporting for student protection) and reviews.
 This includes systematic and regular reviews each term, as well as a major review each year (of policies and to identify possible issues for the following year).

-Reviews should include: all cyber safety policies, guidelines and tools; cyber safety response guidelines on action to be taken; school uses of social media; lines of responsibility in school; school ICT process and technology; blog, newsletters and fliers processes; school Net filtering; online reporting mechanism, class room sessions; training and professional development of staff, and the school physical grounds.
+Reviews should include: all online safety policies, guidelines and tools; online safety response guidelines on action to be taken; school uses of social media; lines of responsibility in school; school ICT process and technology; blog, newsletters and fliers processes; school Net filtering; online reporting mechanism, class room sessions; training and professional development of staff, and the school physical grounds.